jasonaaronwilson/omni-c/README.md

 ## Omni C Syntax

 The general rule is that the familar C syntax should be used except where it interferes with other goals.
-Especially important are C expressions - we can deviate much more at namespace level constructs like typedef.
+Especially important are C expressions - we deviate somewhat more at namespace level constructs like typedef.

 The full syntax with examples will be provided in another file.